WashakhGen/Job-Scraper/README.md

 **Backend:** FastAPI, SQLAlchemy (async) + SQLite, APScheduler, LangChain (Gemini / Ollama), Apify client, fpdf2.
 **Frontend:** React, TypeScript, Vite, Tailwind CSS v4.
 **Deploy:** Docker, single container serving both API and built frontend.

+## Contributing

+This started as a weekend build, so there's plenty of room to make it better.
+Found a bug, a missing field, or a source that doesn't work right?
+Open an issue or send a PR — contributions welcome.

 ## License